 Municipal Separate Storm Sewer System Phase I and Phase II Permits

-The inclusion of MS4s into NPDES permits was carried out in two phases.
+The inclusion of MS4s into NPDES permit coverage was carried out in two phases.
 The Phase I MS4 regulations were issued in 1990 and required medium and large cities and certain counties with populations of 100,000 or more to obtain NPDES permits for their municipal stormwater discharges.
-Title 40 of the Code of Federal regulations (CFR), section 122.26(b)(4) and section 122.26(b)(7) establish criteria to determine whether an MS4 is to be regulated under the Phase I regulations.
+Title 40 of the Code of Federal Regulations (CFR), section 122.26(b)(4) and section 122.26(b)(7) establish criteria to determine whether an MS4 is to be regulated under the Phase I regulations.

 In 1999, the USEPA issued the Phase II MS4 regulations to regulate many small MS4s as defined in 40 CFR §122.26(b)(16).
 Phase II, or Small MS4s, include municipal and non-municipal entities labeled as traditional and non-traditional Phase II MS4 permittees, respectively.